karinalumy/treineme/README.md

-# Acessibility Challenge - Treine me
+# Accessibility Challenge - Treine me

 This is the challenge that I did in the Stage 2 of the Rockeatset course. </br>
 In this challenge I had to work with HTML, CSS and think about the accessibility.